SCAT, SMiLE & E-PISTLES (scroll below)

 Waz up Doug. just returned home from a day long sheet rock journey!!!
 Now that the walls iz hung I can now forward da mud fo make the walls dem smooth, seen.
 This is my main Gig!!!
 The Dreaded Dry Wall Task puts a hurt on I brain every time, but as Tupac once sang "the skills dat pay da bills" or waz dat Big Pun? still waiting on my money draw from this custom house in Kapalua Maui.
 When I get the dunza I will be money ordering you most definitely for a whole heap a selections. let I know!

 I remember going out to the Divisadero to check out the midnight dread sight & sound system AH WOE!!
 Kennel Club's sound was mean especially with your roots music pounding through.
-I man na forget nothing bout them days, I & I breadren from Vallejo used your music to help with a spiritual application for all the crack headz & gangsters too! just like brahdah John Josselson Wrote!! (see John's letters in this space too, soon come-DW) True Doug you must know you ah de original dub vender na pretender you truly originate & na imitate seen!!
+I man na forget nothing bout them days, I & I breadren from Vallejo used your music to help with a spiritual application for all the crack headz & gangsters too! just like brahdah John Josselson Wrote!!
+(John's article on 1984 & MD) True Doug you must know you ah de original dub vender na pretender you truly originate & na imitate seen!!
 I give thanks for your broadcast as well as all of I & I Breadahz from the east bay.
 One good friend of mine who lived down south cali used to tune into Roger Steffens Reggae show and once I sent him a midnight dread show copy he was truly sprung on the shit must ah been the "drop ins".
 Nuff respect to Roger the great music historian same way.

 Well Duppy Doug I got this gypsum dust off I skin just like red dragon sang "go hole a fresh".
 See what I mean that illustrates my point!!!
 Without your wide range in Reggae music I would have never have got beyond good ol' uncle Bob!!!
 Oh Yea Pampado's governor general was a favorite in V-Town.
 Thought I'd mention that cause I have been searchin' for that song a long time as well as Frankie Paul's "oh nigger" on the same riddem.
 Doug all your shows were crucial and I still can't wait to hear "ah midnight dread comin' strait to your heaaaaaddd".
 Maximum respect every time!!!